-Marijuana DUI Lawyers in Fort Pierce
+Marijuana DUI Defense Lawyer in Fort Pierce

 In July 2019, the Florida State Attorney’s Office announced to law enforcement statewide that sight or odor of marijuana alone no longer constitutes probable cause to search someone’s vehicle or property.
 This practice had been widely used to search cars for drugs, which often led to other criminal charges and convictions.
-If you’ve been arrested on marijuana charges and believe your Fourth Amendment rights has been violated by law enforcement, contact a marijuana DUI attorney immediately to determine whether evidence collected against you was obtained legally.
+If you’ve been arrested on marijuana charges and believe your Fourth Amendment rights has been violated by law enforcement, contact a Fort Pierce marijuana DUI defense attorney immediately to determine whether evidence collected against you was obtained legally.
 If it wasn’t, some or all of it could be stricken, leading to a dismissal of charges.

 Why did the law change?